 - Basic Information

 There is a wagyu contest in Japan called “Zenkoku Wagyu Noryoku Kyoshinkai” (全国和牛能力共進会 meaning National Wagyu Competence Show).
 It is often referred to as “Wagyu Olympic” since it is held only every five years; the last Wagyu Olympic was held in 2017.
-Hida beef has won the 1st prize in the meat quality category twice out of 11 olympics held in the history.
+Hida beef has won in this prestigious contest and has been regarded as one of the best wagyu in Japan.

 Hida beef has also won many regional contests including “Kinki Tokai Hokuriku Rengo Gyuniku Kyoshinkai” (近畿東海北陸連合肉牛共進会 meaning Kinki Tokai Hokuriku Union Beef Show), which most prestigeous branded wagyu in Japan including Kobe beef, Matsusaka beef, and Omi beef also compete.
 Meat quality of Hida beef is definitely one of the top in Japan.